 AMG's management approach aims to protect the environment in two specific ways.
-The first involves serving the green economy by acting as a key link in the supply chain of the advanced materials, recycling, and nuclear industries.
-Each of these sectors plays a vital role in addressing the ongoing challenges of climate change and waste and pollution reduction.
+The first involves serving the green economy by acting as a key link in the supply chain of advanced materials, recycling, and energy storage.
+Each of these sectors plays a vital role in addressing the ongoing challenges of climate change, waste and pollution reduction.
 The second involves AMG's commitment to measuring and minimizing the environmental footprint associated with its own manufacturing operations.
 Managing our impact on the environment is of the utmost importance to AMG.
 As a company with low risk tolerance, we manage environmental impacts closely so that they do not develop into significant environmental risks.

 AMG has a global footprint and, therefore, our facilities are subject to a variety of compliance obligations.
-AMG has a Corporate Environmental Committee, which comprises the Vice President of Legal, Vice President of Sustainability, Environment, Health, and Safety, Director of Environmental Projects, and the Director of Risk Engineering.
-This committee focuses on associated legal liabilities and discrete remediation projects in addition to addressing environmental risks from our business units.
 Each of our facilities and business units manage their environmental impacts through dedicated Environmental, Health, and Safety teams.
-Of the 34 facilities, 12 have International Organization for Standardization (ISO) 14001-certified environmental management systems.
+Of the 27 production facilities, 13 have International Organization for Standardization (ISO) 14001-certified environmental management systems.
 If an environmental aspect at an AMG site develops into a significant business risk, the business unit notifies the Corporate Environmental Committee for additional support.

-Currently, AMG collects and internally audits environmental data from all locations once per year and uses the information gathered to inform potential opportunities for improvement and key performance indicators.
+Currently, AMG collects and internally audits environmental data from all locations once per year and uses the information gathered to assess potential opportunities for improvement and key performance indicators.